Posted in:

 Silence

 Hiking in the snow-covered mountains is quite different from trotting through the forest in the valleys.
 My first thought was the silence.
 Even though you are in the middle of a ski resort, it is still surprisingly quiet.
-Just a few minute’s hike from the cable car station and silence prevailed.
+Just a few minute’s hike from the cable car station, silence prevailed.
 The sound of my boots accompanied me.
 Halfway along the route, a sign with “Bodenseeblick” (Lake Constance view) suddenly appeared.
 Unfortunately, fog blanketed the lake.
 Vorarlberg is Austria’s smallest state, and the distances are small.
 Lake Constance (Bodensee) is only 35 kilometres from the Gottesacker Plateau.
 Moreover, you are even closer to Germany.

 A quick visit to Germany